grafana/loki/docs/promtail-setup.md

 Sometime application create customized log files.
 To collect those logs, you would need to have a customized `__path__` in your scrape_config.

-Right now, the best way to watch and tail custom log path is define log filepath as a label for the pod.
+Right now, the best way to watch and tail custom log path is define log file path as a label for the pod.

 #### Example